xandaaaa/Investigating-relational-reasoning-in-VLMs/synthetic_dataset_generation/README.md

 - Which layers/heads specialize in relational binding
 - Where architectural bottlenecks occur in complex scenes
 - Whether models use visual cues (arrows) vs. spatial reasoning (positions)
+- Robustness to ablations: Does masking an explicit arrow force positional inference?

 ## Methodology